The Student Room GroupThe Student Room Group

 The course includes a combination of work-based learning modules and specialist education.
 You will learn through: • class based teaching on campus • work-based learning • assessments of practice • reflective portfolios • written assignments • literature reviews • presentations

-Chesterfield College reviews
+Chesterfield College student reviews

 (0)